-Has your potty trained child started to have poop accidents again?
-Learn what to do when your 4 year old poops in his pants and doesn’t care.
+Has your potty-trained child started to have poop accidents again?
+Learn what to do when your 4 year old poops in pants and doesn’t care.

 I didn’t get it.
 My son had been potty trained for two years, but out of the blue, started pooping in his pants.
-He simply refused to try to poop in the toilet, and instead would hold it in until it practically seeped out.
-I was beyond tired of washing dirty undies, ready to lose my mind with yet another accident.
+He simply refused to try to pee or poop in the toilet, and instead would hold it in until it practically seeped out.
+I was beyond tired of washing dirty underwear, ready to lose my mind with yet another accident.

-Maybe your child has also been potty trained for a while, but for the last several days, has been having poop accidents.
-Perhaps he’s potty training right now but can’t seem poop in the toilet.
-He’ll blatantly wait until bedtime—when he wears pull ups—to finally poop.
+Maybe your child has also been potty trained for a while, but for the last several days, has been having leaks and accidents.
+Perhaps he’s potty training right now but can’t seem to poop in the toilet.
+He’ll blatantly wait until bedtime—when he wears pull-ups—to finally poop.
 Or he’s even pooping in his pants for attention, provoked by your reaction.

 Regardless of the reason, no amount of admonishment or explanation can convince him to use the toilet to poop.
 Nope—every day, yet another pair of undies is soiled or streaked once again.

-When your 4 year old poops in his pants and doesn’t care
+When your 4 year old poops in pants and doesn’t care

-I can certainly relate, mama.
-There’s nothing like cleaning up poop to make you lose your patience.
+I can certainly relate, friend.
+There’s nothing like cleaning up poop stools to make you lose your patience.
 It doesn’t help when your child doesn’t seem to care one bit that he’s dirtied his undies or that he should be a “big kid” by now.

 What we have to remember though is that kids don’t do this intentionally, as hard as that may be to believe.
-I promise, this isn’t a “control” thing that he has purposefully planned against you.
-He might feel confused, or doesn’t want to stop what he’s doing to sit on the toilet.
+This isn’t a “control” thing that he has purposefully planned against you.
+He might feel confused or doesn’t want to stop what he’s doing to head to the bathroom.

 It’s important not to get angry, but to work together to fix the issue.
-The more you can get on the same side as him, the more willingly he’ll comply.
+The more you can get on the same side as him, the more likely he’ll comply.

 1. Ease your child’s constipation

-He’s so stressed out that it’s no wonder he can’t relax enough to poop.
+He’s so stressed out that it’s no wonder he can’t relax enough to pass a bowel movement.

-One fix is to increase his fiber intake, from eating more fruits and vegetables to taking fiber gummies.
-Another is to make sure he drinks plenty of water—aim for however many cups of water as his age at minimum.
+One fix is to increase his fiber intake, from eating more high-fiber foods like prunes and apples to taking fiber gummies.
+Another is to make sure he drinks plenty of fluids like water or even fruit juice.
+Aim for however many cups of water as his age at a minimum.
 Consider reducing dairy to help him poop with ease.

-And of course, you can always ask his pediatrician about giving a suppository.
-If you go this route, you can then time the medicine with sitting him on the potty to help him release his bowels.
+And if needed, you can always ask your child’s pediatrician about giving a suppository or stool softener.
+If you go this route, you can then time the medication with sitting him on the potty to help him release his bowels.

 Free email course: Want to potty train without the power struggles?
-Join my FREE 5-day email mini course, Peaceful Potty Training!
+Join my newsletter and sign up for the FREE 5-day email mini-course, Peaceful Potty Training!
 No more putting unrealistic deadlines or using rewards that eventually fizzle.
-Join the mini-course now and potty train without frustrating power struggles:
+Join the mini-course today:

-Your child might not care about pooping in her undies because she hardly has to deal with its consequences.
+Your child might not care about pooping in his undies because he hardly has to deal with its consequences.
 Meanwhile, you’re dealing with cleaning up the mess every day.

-To help her see what happens when she doesn’t poop in the toilet, have her help you cleanup his mess.
-For instance, she can watch you dump the poop in the toilet and wash the undies.
-She might grab new clean clothes and load a new batch of laundry.
+To help him see what happens when he doesn’t poop in the toilet, have him help you clean up his mess.
+For instance, he can watch you dump poop in the toilet and wash the undies.
+He might grab new clean clothes and load a new batch of laundry.

-Yes, you’ll have to guide her through the cleanup process, so it’s not like you’re clear to hand the entire task to her.
-But she does see what happens when she has an accident.
-More importantly, she’ll feel compelled to poop in the toilet if she knows she has to cleanup otherwise.
+Yes, you’ll have to guide him through the clean up process, so it’s not like you’re clear to hand the entire task to him.
+But he does see what happens when he has an accident.
+More importantly, he feels compelled to poop in the toilet if he knows he has to clean up otherwise.

 3. Sit your child on the toilet regularly